StacAttacc/flutter-and-dart-abridged/README.md

 Is this free? yes, all the best things are, I love free stuff

 !!DISCLAIMER!!
-I may not update this for future versions of flutter and it may not be 100% accurate, but it will stil help
+I may not update this for future versions of flutter/dart and it may not be 100% accurate, but it will stil help

 welcome:)